 An employee's wage consists of the following components: (i) basic wage; (ii) fixed allowances; and (iii) non-fixed allowances.
-If the components are just a basic wage and fixed allowances, the amount of basic wage shall be, at least, 75% of the total amount of basic wage plus fixed allowances.
+If the components of the wage received contain only basic wage and fixed allowances, the amount of basic wage shall be, at least, 75% of the total amount of basic wage plus fixed allowances.

-Manpower Law does not stipulate any national minimum wage.
-However, each province has a set of minimum wages.
-A minimum wage must be based on an extent that will meet the costs of all basic needs of a decent living.
+While the Manpower Law does not stipulate nor mandate any provision for a national minimum wage.
+However, each province has a set guideline for their minimum wages.
+A minimum wage must be based on the extent that such wages will meet the costs of all basic needs of a decent living for the average individual living in such province.
 As such, it is important to note that every employer is prohibited from compensating wages less than the minimum wage specified for each province, regency, or region.
+However, this requirement is exempted for Micro and Small businesses.